nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result (with correct prediction and less false positives).
 The detection pipeline is outlined as follows:

 * Convert the image to YCrCb colorspace
-* Extract 3-channel HOG features plus spatially binned color and histograms of color in the feature vector
+* Extract 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, scale the feature vector the same way with the trainning data
 * Apply sliding window search on the image with three different scales
 * Generate a heatmap of the identified boxes
 * Threshold the heatmap and identify labeled objects from the image